 - Chest pain with breathing trouble

-Pregnancy changes a mother’s life.
-The key to a healthy pregnancy is to be more alert and aware of the associated discomforts.
+Pregnancy changes a woman’s life.
+The key to a healthy pregnancy is to be alert and aware of the associated discomforts.
 Staying physically fit and emotionally stable is important during this critical phase, so try to keep your mind off things by relaxing and looking forward to the future.